WICG/bundle-preloading/faq.md

 **A**: These both have significant problems. zip stores its index at the end, so it's not suitable for streaming. tar doesn't permit random access, and can only be used in a streaming mode.
 Increasing the amount of metadata (e.g., for HTTP headers) is awkward in both formats and would require new tooling anyway.

-Interestingly, an effort to bring packages to the web by the W3C TAG (Technical Architecture Group) in 2015 [identified many of these same issues](https://www.w3.org/TR/web-packaging/#intro).
+Interestingly, an effort to bring packages to the Web by the W3C TAG (Technical Architecture Group) in 2015 [identified many of these same issues](https://www.w3.org/TR/web-packaging/#intro).
 That effort was ultimately unsuccessful, but the fact that the champions of a related proposal independently identified the same issues makes us more confident about them.

 #### Q: Should [W3C MiniApp packaging](https://w3c.github.io/miniapp/specs/packaging/) use this bundle format instead of .zip?